 Unlike single-family residential, multi-family data provided by the study participants was of poor quality because Suppliers' classification of multi-family accounts does not always align with Census definitions of multi-family housing and Suppliers do not often record the number of dwelling units in a multi-family complex.
 With single-family accounts, average water use per meter is equivalent to average water use per dwelling, which is used to estimate water use rates per person.
 Only about one-third of the study participants had sufficient information for estimating multi-family water use rates.
-However, if single- and multi-family R -gpcd are similar, the single-family R -gpcd estimates can be used as the statewide estimated R -gpcd.
+However, if single- and multi-family Ri-gpcd are similar, the single-family Ri-gpcd.